-We will be making reservations on Bhutan Airways, for our flight from Bangkok to Paro, as soon as the minimum number of ten people have registered.
-Once the reservations have been made, this amount (\$800) is non-refundable, unless someone else registers to take your place and we are able to transfer the reservation.
-(Reservations must be made far in advance, as only the national airlines serve Bhutan.)
-A \$500 non-refundable trip deposit is also due with your registration.
+We will be making reservations for our flight from Bangkok to Paro, as soon as the minimum number of ten people have registered.
+(Do not make your flight reservations to Bangkok until we let you know the minimum number has been reached) Once the reservations have been made, this amount (\$930) is nonrefundable, unless someone else registers to take your place and we are able to transfer the reservation.
+(Reservations must be made far in advance, as it is the only national airline to serve Bhutan.
+Also please note that a slight increase may occur due to changes in cost by airlines.
+If this happens we will adjust the amount due accordingly.)

-Due with Registration \$500-non-refundable deposit plus \$800 for Bangkok-Paro flight (mailed to address on registration form.)
-June 1, 2018 \$1500 September 1, 2018 \$1500 December 1, 2018 \$1640- includes \$40 visa fee
+Due with Registration \$1000 non-refundable deposit

+plus \$930 for Bangkok-Paro flight (Total due at

+time of registration = \$1930)

+March 1, 2024 \$1990

+June, 1 2024 \$1990

+September 1, 2024 \$1990